AlvaroRodriguezGallardo/src-brokering/docs/broker/README.md

 Algorithms previously mentioned can be used, but I want to make an special mention to deep neuronal networks (DNN) generally, because in this step we have a classification problem, and this algorithm can manage high inputs, and this is important for considering, because of the size of inputs within our system (even exabytes of information).

+Generally it could manage big datasets, and make good, even the optimal predictions.
+However, overfitting can appear, above all if training datasets are small.
+Besides, weitghts must be initialized in a good way if we want to make good predictions with the network.
+It is hard, so techniques proposed by Xavier or He could be used for that.
+Even hyperparameters are not a trivial selection.

+We can see that DNN is a very powerful algorithm for classification, but they are not easy to implement.
+We have to make good decisions if we want to have the optimal execution.
+Hyperparameters, initial weigths, auxiliar algorithms,..., we need to choose well, and test a lot the network.
+Because of that, I can affirm it spends a wide range of resources.